Updated: August 2023

 - shoulder dystocia

-Some women will close their legs during crowing.
+Many women will instinctively close their legs during crowing.
 I have seen midwives push women’s legs back open or say ‘keep your legs open’.
 Closing the legs, or bringing them in from a wide-open position protects the perineum.
 Try it yourself… open your legs wide and bring them up towards your chest – stranded beetle position – and feel what happens to your perineum.
 Now close your legs a little and bring them down away from your chest – feel how much more ‘give’ there is in your perineum when it is not stretched out.
-It can now respond to the stretch required by the baby’s head without also being stretched out sideways.
+It can now respond to the stretch required by the baby’s head without already being stretched out sideways.
 As for whether closing your legs will stop a baby from coming out… it may slow it down, but that baby is coming out.
 I have seen a woman birth on her side with her legs crossed – her baby came out from behind.

 Standing up-right can result in a quick birth – particularly for women who have previously given birth – increasing the chance of tearing.
 It is not a position many women stay in to birth unless they have been directed to get into it.